Streaming data infrastructure is going mainstream.

 Pinot can consistently produce queries over sub-second latencies, usually milliseconds.
 On the other hand, since data warehouses are tuned for internal use cases like exploratory analysis and BI, they produce single-digit latencies most of the time — seconds basically.

-When it comes to freshness, Pinot can ingest data from sources in real time, whereas with regular data warehousing solutions, one needs to employ ETL scripts or tools to batch and load data into the warehouse periodically (on a schedule).
+Secondly, with Pinot, the freshness of data can be maintained by ingesting from data sources in real-time, whereas with warehouses, one has to employ scripts or ELT tools to batch and load data into the warehouse periodically (on a schedule).

 Q. Typically how big or small are data teams at companies that successfully implement streaming or real-time data infrastructure?